Methanol, Hooch Tragedies and Illicit Liquor Chemistry

 For denatured spirit (industrial alcohol intentionally rendered undrinkable), the methanol limits are of a different character: the methanol is the intentional denaturant, present at concentrations designed to cause illness or death if consumed.
 Indian denatured spirit formulations under the Indian Denatured Spirits Rules use methanol as a primary denaturant at concentrations of 2 to 5 per cent by volume, supplemented by pyridine (at 1 to 2 per cent by volume) and methyl isobutyl ketone (MIBK, at 0.5 per cent) as additional deterrents.
 The presence of pyridine and MIBK in a suspected hooch sample is therefore a forensic marker indicating that the methanol originated from denatured spirit rather than from illicit fermentation or pure methanol addition.

-The pharmacological basis for treating methanol poisoning follows directly from the metabolic pathway.
-If ADH can be prevented from converting methanol to formaldehyde, the accumulation of formate stops and the patient's own renal and respiratory excretion of unmetabolised methanol becomes the primary elimination route.
+Treatment of methanol poisoning is pharmacologically grounded in the metabolic pathway.
+Blocking ADH before it converts methanol to formaldehyde halts formate accumulation, allowing renal and respiratory excretion of unmetabolised methanol to become the primary elimination route.
 Two agents achieve ADH inhibition: ethanol (high affinity competitive substrate, Km approximately 0.05 mM vs methanol Km approximately 20 mM) and fomepizole (4-methylpyrazole, 4-MP, trade name Antizol), a specific ADH inhibitor with a Ki of approximately 0.1 µM.

 Haemodialysis is the fastest method of removing both methanol and formate from the body and correcting the severe metabolic acidosis.
 UK NHS guidelines, US Extracorporeal Treatments in Poisoning (EXTRIP) workgroup recommendations, and European ESICM consensus statements all specify haemodialysis as the primary intervention when methanol levels exceed approximately 50 mg/100 mL (regardless of symptoms), when formate levels are elevated, or when severe metabolic acidosis (pH < 7.25) is present.
 The combination of ADH blockade (ethanol or fomepizole) and haemodialysis is the optimal treatment for severe poisoning.